varianter/variant.no/README.md

 - **src/components:** Houses reusable UI components, such as buttons, forms, navigation elements, and content sections.
 These components are the building blocks for pages.
 - **src/lib:** Utility functions, data-fetching logic, and other shared code that supports the application’s functionality.
 - **src/schemas:** Sanity content models (schemas) defining the structure of the content stored in the CMS.
-- **src/stories:** Contains Storybook stories for the UI components, used for visual testing and component documentation.

 ## Custom Desk Structure